 This healthy soy-glazed cod dish comes together quickly and is ready in less than 30 minutes.
 The cod is seasoned with salt and pepper then brushed with a sticky, tangy glaze made of soy sauce, honey, and balsamic vinegar.
 The fish goes under the broiler until the glaze caramelizes, and the fish becomes flaky.

 The fish is served hot out of the oven beside a bed of steamed rice and a medley of skillet sauteed bok choy with onions, peppers, and garlic.

-This year David and I signed up for Sitka Salmon Shares to get more fresh fish in our lives.
+This year David and I signed up for Sitka Salmon Shares (affiliate link) to get more fresh fish in our lives.
 We are both fish lovers, and sometimes it is hard getting our hands on fresh fish.
 We receive a box of frozen wild-caught fish each month.
 This month we received sablefish (black cod).
 We had never had sablefish before.
 We are so impressed with the overall silky-rich texture of this beautiful fish.